Toloka/docs/en/template-builder/templates/data-search.md

 # Search for information online

 For this type of project, you can use the **Data search** template ([view code in the sandbox](https://clck.ru/USPmt)).
 It has pre-configured validation and task layout.
-In this template, the performer needs to enter the organization's contact information found online.
+In this template, the annotator needs to enter the organization's contact information found online.

 {% cut "Components used in the example" %}